Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 So by now you might have come to this conclusion: unless you absolutely have to in a survival situation, don't drink surface water without treating it.

-[Caveat: If you find yourself in one of the few untouched by humans locations on Earth, feel free to gulp down untreated ice cold glacier or melt water by the liter.]
+[Caveat: If you find yourself in one of the few untouched by humans locations on Earth, feel free to gulp down untreated ice cold glacier or melt water by the liter.
+I do it every year on my remote backcountry adventures.]

 Regardless of the method you choose, you want it to be: